<<< DIY Campervan Mini Projects

 -

 - You will need a 54mm hole saw to drill the hole to mount the monitor display.
 We have mounted the monitor on the front of the box, but it may also be possible to fit it to the top or the end of the box.
 Check the mounting space under the lid.
-(It would be more difficult to drill a hole in the lid considering all the wires that are fitted there.
-(See a couple of alternate options at the bottom of this page.)
+(See a couple of alternate location options at the bottom of this page.
+IMHO it would be more difficult to drill a hole in the lid considering all the wires that are fitted there.)

 - Use the hole saw to drill a hole in the front of the box.
 We centred the hole on the ‘O’ in the word ‘BOX’ on the label.
 Clamp a timber or plywood offcut behind the plastic when drilling the hole, so you have something solid to drill into…